amoghkrishna55/Sendrr/README.md

 # Sendrr

-Establish a communication with Firebase to send and receive information
+A Raycast extension to Establish a communication with Firebase to send and receive information